-This is the maintenance schedule with associated service intervals for the Triumph Street Cup motorcycles, made from 2017 onward.
+This is the maintenance schedule with associated service intervals for the Triumph Street Cup motorcycles, made from 2017 to 2019.

 The Triumph Street Cup is based on the Street Twin platform with a 900cc liquid-cooled SOHC parallel twin engine with a 270 degree firing order, though tuned slightly differently — with more mid-range.
 Triumph says that between 2750 and 4750 rpm it makes 18% more torque and 22% more peak power.
 It puts this down through a five-speed transmission and a chain.